getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/global-integrations/github.md

 ## Issue Management

-Issue tracking allows you to create GitHub issues from within Sentry, and link Sentry issues to existing Github Issues.
+Issue tracking allows you to create GitHub issues from within Sentry, and link Sentry issues to existing GitHub Issues.

 Once you’ve navigated to a specific issue, you’ll find the **Linked Issues** section on the right hand panel.
 Here, you’ll be able to create or link GitHub issues.